 “Sponsorship” shall mean a mutually beneficial business arrangement between the County and applicant wherein County receives opportunities to promote the County as a tourism destination.

-“Tourism Economic Benefit” shall mean all projected incremental increases in annual measurable returns from the Capital Project generated from Tourists visiting the tourism facility, including but not limited to transient lodging (Tourist room nights) and paid and/or documented attendance, measurable benefits from Marketing and Sponsorships provided by the applicant, and governmental fees and taxes, as determined by the economic impact study referred to in III D.
+“Tourism Economic Benefit” shall mean all projected incremental increases in annual measurable returns from the Capital Project generated from Tourists visiting the tourism facility, including but not limited to transient lodging (Tourist room nights) and paid and/or documented attendance, measurable benefits from Marketing and Sponsorships provided by the facility, and other governmental fees and taxes, as determined by the economic impact study referred to in III D.

-“Tourist” shall mean a person who participates in trade or recreational activities outside the county of his/her residence or who rents or leases transient accommodations in Pinellas County as described in Section 125.0104(3)(a), Florida Statutes.
+“Tourist” shall mean a person who participates in trade or recreational activities outside the county of the person’s residence or any person who rents or leases transient accommodations in Pinellas County as described in Section 125.0104(3)(a), Florida Statutes.

 Eligibility